microsoft/Azure-Analytics-and-AI-Engagement/HOL-step-by-step.md

 With Azure Synapse, data professionals can query both relational and non-relational data using the familiar SQL language.
 This can be done using either serverless on-demand queries for data exploration and ad hoc analysis or provisioned resources for your most demanding data warehousing needs.

-In this task we will modify a report using Ad-Hoc queries as its underlying data access choice.
+In this task, we will modify a report using Ad-Hoc queries as its underlying data access choice.

 1. From the **Develop** hub, **Power BI** section select **2.
 Billion Rows Demo** Power BI report.